W-Net-AI/LISP-CV/Readme.md

 (asdf:load-system :gc)
 ```

 You're all done!
-Now you can switch your package to LISP-CV's one for extra comfort:
+Now you can switch your package to LISP-CV's for extra comfort:
 ```
 (in-package #:lisp-cv)

+(in-package #:gc) ;The garbage collection Module.
 ```

-Let's do some tests just to be sure:
+Let's do some tests just to be sure.
+You'll need to compile this...

 ```
 (defun imread-example-2 (filename)
-  "Open the image FILENAME with IMREAD and show it in a window.
-This example uses with-* macros for memory management"
+  "Open the image FILENAME with IMREAD and show it in a window."
   (let ((window-name "IMREAD Example 2"))
     (with-named-window (window-name +window-normal+)
       (move-window window-name 759 175)